Smith Act: Minneapolis 1941

 When critics argued that the government should adhere to the doctrine enunciated by Justice Holmes that free speech could only be prosecuted if it presented "a clear and present danger", Attorney General Biddle replied that Congress had considered both that standard and the international situation when writing the Smith Act's proscriptions.
 At trial, the judge took Biddle's view and refused to instruct the jury in the "clear and present danger" standard as the defendants' attorneys requested.
 The trial began in Federal District Court in Minneapolis on October 27, 1941.
 The prosecution presented evidence that the accused had amassed a small arsenal of pistols and rifles and conducted target practices and drills.
 Some had met with Trotsky in Mexico, and many witnesses testified to their revolutionary rhetoric.

 The judge ordered that five of the defendants be acquitted on both counts for lack of evidence.
 After deliberating for 56 hours, the jury found the other 23 defendants (one had committed suicide during the trial) not guilty of violating the 1861 statute by conspiring to overthrow the government by force.
 The jury found 18 of the defendants guilty of violating the Smith Act either by distributing written material designed to cause insubordination in the armed forces or by advocating the overthrow of the government by force.
 The jury recommended leniency.
 On December 8, 1941, 12 defendants received 16-month sentences and the remaining 11 received 12-months.
 Time magazine minimized the danger from the SWP, calling it "a nestful of mice".
 The American Civil Liberties Union (ACLU) and critics on the left worried that the case created a dangerous precedent.

 On appeal, a unanimous three-judge panel of the Eighth Circuit Court of Appeals upheld the convictions of the 18.
 The judges found it unnecessary to consider the "clear and present danger" standard in "situations where the legislative body had outlawed certain utterances".
 The Supreme Court declined to review the case.
 Those convicted began to serve their sentences on December 31, 1943.
 The last of them were released in February 1945.
-Biddle, in his memoirs published in 1962, regretted having authorized the prosecution.
+Biddle, in his memoirs published in 1962, stated that he regretted having authorized the prosecution.